 - Maintenance: Preventive maintenance of equipment and machinery shall be carried out regularly as per the instructions of the manufacturer.

 - Pest Control Systems to be in good repair and condition and a person nominated to manage pest control activities.
 FSSAI has also recommended a pest control 4D method given in a table

 Establishment – Personal Hygiene

-- They must maintain personal hygiene and have covers for hair, beards, moustaches, perspiration, etc. and finger nails clean and clipped so they cannot contaminate the product.
+- They must maintain personal hygiene and have covers for hair, beards, mustaches, perspiration, etc. and fingernails clean and clipped so they cannot contaminate the product.

 - Recommendations have been provided with every instance of hand washing requirements